docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ![Configuring defaults in the Settings window](images/image-13.png)

-In the settings window, you can specify default options such as the merge destination, large file mode, page break inclusion, and export format (PDF or EPUB).
+In the Settings window, you can specify default options such as the *Merge Destination*, *Large file mode*, *Page break inclusion*, and export formats (PDF or EPUB).

 Configuring these settings in advance ensures consistency and efficiency, allowing you to focus on the content rather than repeatedly setting preferences.